 University Archives.
-The University Archives collection (1885-present) of university theses and dissertations, administrative records of the university, historical photographs and personal papers of faculty, staff, and alumni as well as student, faculty, and official university publications are available for use at the Luhrs Reading Room in Hayden Library.
+The University Archives collection is available for use at the Luhrs Reading Room in Hayden Library.
+The collection (1885-present) comprises university theses and dissertations; administrative records of the university; historical photographs and personal papers of faculty, staff, and alumni; and student, faculty, and official university publications.
 The historic University Archives Building on Tyler Mall is the home of the 1907 Gallery, which hosts exhibits of historical photographs from the collections of the Department of Archives and Manuscripts.
-For more information, access the Web site at www.asu.edu/lib/archives/archives/
+For more information, access the Web site at www.asu.edu/lib/archives/archives.htm.